 Countertenors : 21 September 2014.
 A survey of countertenors at work, from Baroque to Pop and everything in between.

 Rorem: 19 October 2014.
 Songs and instrumental works to celebrate the composer’s 91st birthday.
 He was kind enough to allow a phone interview, which also is available as part of this program.

 Scottish: 12 October 2014.
 Scotland was in the news so much that it seemed appropriate to play Scottish folk songs, art song, instrumental music (of course, Bruch’s Scottish Fantasy) and even some authentic Kaeltic singing.

 Yom Kippur: 5 October 2014.
-With a little help from Cantor Cohen, I was able to assemble this program which features various versions of Kol Nidrei as well as some cantors of the past intoning varous prayers.
+With a little help from Cantor Cohen, Gary was able to assemble this program which features various versions of Kol Nidrei as well as some cantors of the past intoning various prayers.

 Folk Songs as Art Songs: 7 September 2014.
 This theme works in both directions: some composers have arranged folk songs as art songs.
 Brahms, Bartok and Britten were prime examples.
 From the other direction, we know of art songs by Schubert and Brahms et al which, though they began as art songs, become folk songs.

 Milhaud’s Birthday: 13 August 2014.
 Drawing on both his French and Jewish heritage, Darius Milhaud wrote many splendid songs.
 Whenever possible you’ll hear comparison recordings to allow you to get to know the elusive tunes.
 Translations

 Songs About Music: 20 July 2014.
 Poets have always found music a tempting subject and their words have inspired composers from Schubert to Bernstein.
 As usual, Gary offers comparison interpretations.